RESEARCH ASSISTANT PROFESSOR, BIG DATA ANALYTICS/CYBERSECURITY

 Special Instructions to Applicants:

 U.S. citizenship and the ability to attain security clearance is desired due to the nature of research performed.

 This is a full-time, non-tenure track, 12-month position supported by contracts and grants funding (C&G) and is contingent upon available funding.

 Additional Application Materials Required:

-UCF requires all applications and supporting documents to be submitted electronically through the Human Resources website, www.ucf.edu/jobs.
-In addition to completing the online application, candidates should upload:
+UCF requires all applications and supporting documents be submitted electronically through the Human Resources website, https://www.ucf.edu/jobs/.
+In addition to the online application, interested candidates must upload the following documents:

 1. A cover letter;

 2. A recent CV documenting the applicant’s education, experience, publications and/or papers in progress, technical skills, and recognition;